janbodnar/Django-Notes/testing/form_sub.md

 application.
 This involves rendering a form to the user, processing the submitted data,
 and taking appropriate actions based on the input.

+## The is_valid method

+When `is_valid()` is called on a `ModelForm`, it performs the following steps:

+1. **Form Field Validation**:
+   - First, Django validates each form field according to the rules defined in the form and model field validators (e.g., required fields, data types, length constraints).

+2. **Calling the Form's `clean` Method**:
+   - If all individual field validations pass, Django then calls the form's `clean` method to
+     perform any custom form-level validation.

+3. **Calling the Model's `clean` Method**:
+   - If the form is a `ModelForm`, Django additionally calls the model's `clean` method.
+This ensures that any custom validation logic defined at the model level is executed.
+   - This includes validations such as unique constraints, custom rules, and more.

+4. **Returning the Validation Result**:
+   - If all validations (field-level, form-level, and model-level) pass, `is_valid()` returns `True`.
+   - If any validation fails, `is_valid()` returns `False`, and the errors are stored in the
+   - form's `errors` attribute.

 The `Contact` model in `models.py`: